Mercury in fish: Current advice

-The complexities associated with mercury transport and environmental fate are described by USEPA in their 1997 Mercury Study Report to Congress.
-Because methyl mercury and high levels of elemental mercury can be particularly toxic to a fetus or young children, organizations such as the U.S. EPA and FDA recommend that women who are pregnant or plan to become pregnant within the next one or two years, as well as young children, avoid eating more than 6 ounces (170g, one average meal) of fish per week.
+The complexities associated with mercury transport and environmental fate are described by EPA in its 1997 Mercury Study Report to Congress.
+Because methyl mercury and high levels of elemental mercury can be particularly toxic to a fetus or young children, government agencies, including the EPA and FDA, recommend that women who are pregnant or plan to become pregnant within the next one or two years, as well as young children, avoid eating more than 6 ounces (170g, one average meal) of fish per week.

-In the United States, the FDA has an action level for methylmercury in commercial marine and freshwater fish that is 1.0 parts per million (ppm).
+In the United States, the FDA established an action level for methylmercury in commercial marine and freshwater fish that is 1.0 parts per million (ppm).
 In Canada, the limit for the total of mercury content is 0.5 ppm.
-The Got Mercury? website includes a calculator for determining mercury levels in fish.
+The "Got Mercury?" website (sponsored by Turtle Island Restoration Network, a non-profit organization) includes a calculator for determining mercury levels in fish.

 Species with characteristically low levels of mercury include shrimp, tilapia, salmon, pollock, and catfish (FDA March 2004).
 The FDA characterizes shrimp, catfish, pollock, salmon, sardines, and canned light tuna as low-mercury seafood, although recent tests have indicated that up to 6 percent of canned light tuna may contain high levels.
 A study published in 2008 found that mercury distribution in tuna meat is inversely related to the lipid content, suggesting that the lipid concentration within edible tuna tissues has a diluting effect on mercury content.
 These findings suggest that choosing to consume a type of tuna that has a higher natural fat content may help reduce the amount of mercury intake, compared to consuming tuna with a low fat content.
 Also, many of the fish chosen for sushi contain high levels of mercury.

-According to the US Food and Drug Administration (FDA), the risk from mercury by eating fish and shellfish is not a health concern for most people.
+According to the FDA, the risk from mercury by eating fish and shellfish is not a health concern for most people.
 However, certain seafood might contain levels of mercury that may cause harm to an unborn baby (and especially its brain development and nervous system).
 In a young child, high levels of mercury can interfere with the development of the nervous system.
 The FDA provides three recommendations for young children, pregnant women, and women of child-bearing age: